Wilbarger County License Hearing Guide

 Even if your license is suspended, you may be able to obtain a restricted license (also called an occupational license) that allows you to drive for essential purposes.

-• Eligibility Requirements: You must meet certain requirements to be eligible for a restricted license, including:
+• Eligibility Requirements: You must meet certain requirements to be eligible for an occupational license, including:

 • Work